 - □ Where your water comes from

-- Information about water quality
+- □ Information about water quality

-- □ How it compares with state and federal drinking water standards for safety, appearance, taste and smell
+- ☐ How it compares with state and federal drinking water standards for safety, appearance, taste and smell

-- Gamma Regulations that protect your health
+- □ Regulations that protect your health

-- U Where to go if you have questions
+- □ Where to go if you have questions

 Water Source: The District relies solely on groundwater pumped from deep underground wells.
 This aquifer is known as the Borrego Valley Groundwater Basin.
-It is the only source of water exist in warm climates.
+It is the only source of water available at this time.
+The District disinfects its water distribution system to insure that it is free from bacteria that can exist in warm climates.
 The District is not required to do any further treatment, as those agencies must do that use surface water.
 Surface water by definition is water from lakes and streams usually impounded in open reservoirs where the water is subject to the pollutants in the watershed of its origin.
 The Borrego Water District does not have surface water available to it.